Find the Best PBX Telephone Systems in the UK

 PBX systems are digital and operate on hardware that can be stored on the company premises or outside the company, and is usually maintained by a third party firm.
 This system differs from the traditional phone system as they make it easier for companies to create a line to all of its employees.
 Therefore, there is one main number with extensions for each employee.

-PBX phone systems allow the users to also send information to other analogue devices such as fax machines or modems by using 3-4 digit extension codes .
+The different types of PBX phone systems allows the users to also send information to other analogue devices such as fax machines or modems by using 3-4 digit extension codes .

-With the continuous rapid change of technology there are four distinguished types of PBX phone systems on the UK market, and each of them has different characteristics:
+With the continuous rapid change of technology there are four distinguished types of PBX phone systems on the UK market, and each of them comes with different characteristics:

 Traditional PBX System

 Traditional phone systems or analogue phone systems are the basic phone systems that require a physical exchange box inside the company.
-This gives the company full ownership of the hardware.
+Traditional pbx phone system gives the company full ownership of the hardware.